-USDOL has informed host government officials of the proposed project.
-Applicants must propose strategies for collaborating with the relevant government agencies in Mexico.
+Applicants must propose strategies for collaborating with the relevant government agencies in each country.

-Efforts must be made to avoid duplication and to build upon relevant previous or ongoing activities in Mexico.
-Applicants must include a mapping of the landscape of current relevant programming in Mexico.
+Efforts must be made to avoid duplication and to build upon relevant previous or ongoing activities in the implementation country.
+Applicants must include a mapping of the landscape of current relevant programming in the implementation country.
 Applicants must also demonstrate how they intend to coordinate with other relevant projects and initiatives, including those funded by the host government (where applicable), USDOL, other USG agencies, and other donor governments and organizations.
 Applicants must include a brief description of the consultative process undertaken in preparing their proposal.

-Applicants must demonstrate that they have undertaken an initial assessment of the needs, resources, interests, influence and capabilities of all stakeholders, institutions, organizations or structures that are deemed vital to sustaining project outcomes, by describing the process of conducting the assessment and the results.
+Applicants must demonstrate that they have undertaken an initial assessment of the needs, resources, interests, influence and capabilities of all target groups, institutions, organizations or structures that are deemed vital to sustaining project outcomes, by describing the process of conducting the assessment and the results.

 Applicants must plan for long-term sustainability of outcomes in their proposed strategies.
-The applicant's description of the project strategy should:
+The applicant's description of the project strategy must:

 - Explain the flow of inputs to activities, activities to outputs, outputs to outcomes, outcomes to the project objective, and the sustained impact on worker rights that the project will contribute to. - Fully justify proposed interventions by explaining their purpose and the problems they are intended to address.
 If available, note any applicable research that establishes evidence of a causal relationship or correlation between interventions and expected outcomes.
-Proposed interventions,

-- including the activities and outputs that comprise them, should be fully described and should be ambitious but realistic given the implementing environment, scope of the problems to be addressed, and proposed budget. - Demonstrate knowledge of political, social, and cultural norms in Mexico that may impact the interventions proposed in the target sectors, including how these issues will be considered while implementing project activities. - Demonstrate the long-term sustainability of all efforts and outcomes in the design of the proposal, including which outcomes have the potential to be sustained after the end of the project and explain how the responsibility for sustaining them is expected to transition to local stakeholders, systems and institutions. - Identify risks and opportunities inherent in the project design that could impact the likelihood of achieving or sustaining project outcomes and describe appropriate mitigation and response strategies.
+Proposed interventions, including the activities and outputs that comprise them, should be fully described and should be ambitious but realistic given the implementing environment, scope of the problems to be addressed, and proposed budget. - Demonstrate knowledge of political, social, cultural, or other traditions and norms pertaining to and impacting the interventions proposed in the target sectors, including how these issues will be considered while implementing project activities. - Demonstrate the long-term sustainability of all efforts and outcomes in the design of the proposal, including which outcomes have the potential to be sustained after the end of the project and explain how the responsibility for sustaining them is expected to transition to local stakeholders, systems and institutions. - Identify risks and opportunities inherent in the project design that could impact the likelihood of achieving or sustaining project outcomes, and describe appropriate mitigation and response strategies.
 At a minimum, applicants must include a risk register table that lists potential risks along with strategies to mitigate these risks in this section. - Recognize possible external factors or shocks and their potential influence on the project, expected outcomes, and their sustainability.